chris-kaiser-7/go-rest-template/README.md

 api_key_usage + indexes = 315.36 GB + 189 GB = **504.36 GB per year**

 ## Production Deployment
+This project contains a dockerfile that can be used to deploy to a Kubernetes cluster.
+To deploy to a VM use `make production/delopy/api` or use docker image.

 ## Benchmarks
+TODO

 ## Future Enhancements
+- Code review, consider Better abstractions
+- Benchmarks
+- Soft security review and pen tests
+- Add openapi spec
+- Better optimization by using time seires db for usage table
+- Add feature to allow users to change names of their api keys
+- Add usage resolution to be configurable per api key
+- Better err handling by adding retries
+- A more useful id for clients to use instead of db id.
+Make username+apikey_name unique and use apikey_name as an ID
+- currently the latest usage of key is limited by resolution for accuracy. latest key should return an accruate timestamp where usage is less accurate.

 ## Greenlight